thomheymann/react-swap-animation/README.md

 Swap animation for React.
 Useful to smoothly swap blocks of content with varying heights.

 Note: Due to the nature of the effect `SwapAnimation` only animates a single child.
-If you want to animate items in a list use something like [react-slide-animation](https://github.com/cyberthom/react-slide-animation) instead.
+If you want to animate items in a list use [react-slide-animation](https://github.com/cyberthom/react-slide-animation) instead.

 ## Installation